LINWEN607/congregate/docker/release/README.md

 ### Congregate, mongo, and maven

 - Follow the instructions above with these additional steps
+    - Set `SRC_ACCESS_TOKEN` to the source instance access token and `DEST_ACCESS_TOKEN` to the destination instance access token.
+Both in plain text
     - Configure in your *congregate.conf* file

     ```ini